 There is no real-time lighting in Frame (yet), so we suggest using unlit materials and baked lighting/shadows.
 To create unlit materials in Blender, use the background material type.

 That said, if you are familiar with some advanced techniques we do let you leverage lightmapping.
 Lightmapping your environment enables you to increase the fidelity of scene highlights and shadows as well as leverage the use of tiled textures.
 Create a gorgeous environment using your favorite tiled textures.
 Bake a lightmap capturing the highlights, shadows, and bounced lighting.
 Export your environment as a .glb with __lm in the name.
 Export your lightmap as a .jpg with __lm in the name.
 Go to one of your frames and click "UPLOAD ENVIRONMENT".
-Shift select both your .glb and .jpg files.
+Select both your .glb and .jpg files.
 Click open, and wait for the magic to happen.
 Enjoy your lightmapped environment!

 3D creation tools sometimes have different scale systems, and getting this right can be tough.
 In FRAME, we try to respect "1 unit is 1 meter".